Loken14/rag-pipelines/README.md

 pip install -e .
 ```

-2. To add the data to an index in Pinecone using the INSTRUCTOR-XL model embedding model:
+2. To add the data to an index in Pinecone using the INSTRUCTOR-XL embedding model:

 ```python
 cd src/rag_pipelines/indexing_pipeline/fiqa